kurbhatt/ItemAPI/README.md

   - Delete item by Id
   - Update Item with Provided Validations by Id

-> To build and deploy please execute batch file: build and deploy.bat
+> To build and deploy please execute batch [file](https://github.com/kurbhatt/ItemAPI/blob/master/build%20and%20deploy.bat)

 You will also able to test REST APIs using browser:
   - Open localhost:8080/api in browser